Measuring and modelling brain states

 Regular fee: 90 €

 This workshop is a satellite event to the 22nd International Neuroscience Winter Conference.
 Separate registration for both events is required.
-When selected for participation, attendees of the Winter Conference can attend this workshop free of charge.
+Attendees of the Winter Conference can attend this workshop free of charge.
+In order to register for free, please send an email with your registration ID from the conference to email@example.com.

 Workshop participants enrolled in a university programme are entitled to join the Winter Conference free of charge.
 Other workshop participants (non-students) can participate in the conference on special conditions.